-Please also supply an abstract for your article (100-150 words) together with up to eight key words.
+Please also supply an abstract for your article (100-150 words) together with up to eight keywords.
 You should at the same time submit a brief biographical note for the List of Contributors.
 You should also clearly note your contact details (including e-mail and mailing address) up to the planned date of publication.
-If your plans change significantly and you are likely to be away, please inform the managing editor as soon as possible.
-On acceptance of your article, you will be sent an Assignment of Copyright Form to sign and return – a signed copy of the form must be on file with the managing editor before the issue goes to press.
+If your plans change significantly and you are likely to be away, please inform the Editor as soon as possible.
+On acceptance of your article, you will be sent an Assignment of Copyright Form to sign and return—a signed copy of the form must be on file with the Editor before the issue goes to press.
 Major alterations to the text cannot be accepted at proof stage.

 The AIA Style Guide is based on the Berghahn Books House Style Guide for British English, which follows The Oxford Guide to Style (OGS).
 Please consult the guide for a summary of key stylistic requirements and conventions, including dates, transliteration, quotations marks, references, and artwork submission.
 Please note that the journal uses British punctuation and spelling, following The Oxford English Dictionary (OED).
 We can also recommend Hart's Rules (OUP) and The Oxford Dictionary for Writers and Editors as useful alternative reference works.

 If you have any further questions or a query pertaining to a style issue not addressed in any of the guides, please contact Editor Christine McCourt.